 Situated on the Caribbean coast, the small town of Puerto Viejo offers an incredible fusion of culture.
-You’ll hear locals speaking creole, and find reggae music flowing from bars.
-All of this alongside traditional Costa Rican sodas and fancy international restaurants popular with expats.
+You’ll hear locals speaking Creole, and find reggae music flowing from bars.
+All of this is alongside traditional Costa Rican sodas and fancy international restaurants popular with expats.

 You can feel the sense of community in Puerto Viejo, even if you’re just visiting for a few days.
 Travellers gather on the beach to play volleyball and new connections are made in the bars and the Saturday market that runs every week.

 By day, Puerto Viejo de Talamanca is a laid-back beach town boasting chilled Caribbean vibes.
 By night, the little town comes alive, with its lively bars and beach parties.

 If you’re visiting Puerto Viejo soon, you’ve come to the right place.
 After reading this guide, you’ll know which area to stay in, where to find the best restaurants and how to get around this laid back beach town in Costa Rica.

 Also, check out our list of the best activities in Puerto Viejo!

 Whether you’re looking to pick up some surfing skills or just laze on the beach all day, Puerto Viejo can offer something for every type of traveller.

 If you want to do something aside from beach hopping, Puerto Viejo is also full of wildlife and nature.
 Close by you’ll find thriving national parks, wildlife centres and rushing rivers for you to explore.

 How long should you spend in Puerto Viejo?

 Puerto Viejo is often skipped as travellers often stick to the Pacific side of Costa Rica and don’t make the journey to the Caribbean.